jtebert/document-everything/docs/projects/keyboard.md

 The caveat that I mentioned, though, is that you can now *only* type with a Colemak layout at the moment, because I haven't gotten around to having the option to switch the layout on the keyboard to QWERTY.
 It's [totally possible](https://beta.docs.qmk.fm/features/feature_advanced_keycodes#switching-and-toggling-layers), but it's late and I'm tired right now.
 The additional challenge with this is that I want to have the unicode keys line up in a somewhat meaningful way with the letter key they're on top of, which I think requires having multiple function/emoji layers to handle this.
 I'll try it... later.

+Since creating this new on-keyboard layout, I quickly realized a major issue: my keyboard shortcuts aren't working in some programs.
+In some programs they work fine, like Chrome.
+But in VS Code, I realized that although I could type the letter `f`, typing `Ctrl`+`f` wasn't opening "Find".
+The [VS Code wiki on keybinding issues](https://github.com/microsoft/vscode/wiki/Keybinding-Issues) provided a solution: in the settings, set `"keyboard.dispatch": "keyCode"`.
+Don't understand why I had an issue or how this solved it, but it works... for this program.
+But I've also noticed the same issue in Inkscape, which I completely can't use without keyboard shortcuts.

 ## How does this work?

 A keyboard matrix is pretty simple to set up and wire, but it's not necessarily intuitive how it's possible to figure out the key pressed from this wiring setup -- and that's the interesting part of this project!
 I found these explanations from [komar's techblog](http://blog.komar.be/how-to-make-a-keyboard-the-matrix/) and [PCB Heaven](http://pcbheaven.com/wikipages/How_Key_Matrices_Works/) useful.